 Red Flag: If they say they’re on commission, you may want to do additional research into their claims rather than taking their word for it.

-Red Flag: If the company cannot provide proof of its experience, or its success rate sounds too good to be true, do some independent research.
+Red Flag: If the company cannot prove its experience or its success rate sounds too good to be true, do some independent research.

-American Fair Credit Council membership is not mandatory, but AFCC members follow strict industry standards.
-Members are regularly audited by the AFCC and a third-party firm to ensure they are following those standards.
+American Association for Debt Resolution (AADR) membership is not mandatory, but AADR members follow strict industry standards.
+The AADR and a third-party firm regularly audit members to ensure they are following those standards.

 Some states have specific restrictions and requirements for debt management companies.
-A reputable debt settlement company will understand the specific regulations of your state.
+A reputable debt settlement company will understand your state’s specific regulations.

-Red Flag: If the company cannot confirm that it is licensed to do debt settlement in your state, it might be time to move on.
+Red Flag: If the company cannot confirm that it is licensed to settle debt in your state, it might be time to move on.

-Settlement firms cannot charge up-front fees based on FTC rules, and your first fee cannot be charged until a debt is settled.
-Your fees should also be structured as a percentage of the debts that are eliminated—not the debt you begin with.
-Most companies will also have setup fees as well as monthly fees and a fee to maintain your funding account, all of which should be clearly explained.
+Settlement firms cannot charge up-front fees based on FTC rules, and they can’t charge your first fee until a debt is settled.
+Your fees should also be structured as a percentage of the eliminated debts —not the debt you begin with.
+Most companies will also have setup fees, monthly fees, and a fee to maintain your funding account, all of which should be clearly explained.

 Red Flag: If you do not get full written disclosure listing your expected fees, or if the company claims there are no fees, it may be hiding something.